bowman2001/perplexdoc/content/doc/intro/publish/index.md

 weight: 25
 ---

 Only two basic steps are involved in publishing a static website: **Build & Deploy**.
-But there are many possible ways to realize them.
+There are many ways to realize them.
 {.p-first} <!--more-->

-Most available options and their workflow with Hugo get described in the section [Hosting & Deployment][hd] of its documentation.
-In all cases we need to set the parameter `baseURL` to the site URL in the main configuration file [`config.yaml`]({{< relref "configyaml#6" >}}).
+Most available options and their workflow with Hugo are mentioned in the section [Hosting & Deployment][hd] of its documentation.
+In all cases we need to set the parameter `baseURL` to the site URL in the main configuration file [{$config.yaml}]({{< relref "configyaml#6" >}}).

-The following remarks should give you an impression of the two most common workflows.
+The following remarks should give you an impression of the two general workflows.

 ## Build & Deploy with your own hardware

-As long as only you are responsible for finalizing the content, its easy to stick to your computer for both steps.
+As long as you are the only one responsible for finalizing the content, it’s easy to stick to your own computer for both steps.
 To generate a complete version of the site on the local file system, we run Hugo in its _build mode_ in the project root like this:

 ```md {.left}
 hugo --minify